-After completing my Master degree, I went overseas and had a wonderful time housesitting in Spain and the UK, where I taught at Cambridge University over the summer.
+After completing my degree, I went overseas and had a wonderful time housesitting in Spain and the UK, where I taught at Cambridge University over the summer.
 I returned to Australia and then went to Nauru Island in the South Pacific to teach refugees until Dec, 2016.
-I then returned to Canberra and lived there from 2017 to 2018, mostly housesitting during that time so I could work part-time and write.

-I am so appreciative of being able to look after people's homes and pets in return for welcoming places to stay.
-It helped make fast tracking completing my degree a possibility in a year, which was fantastic, and in general, it's been a wonderful way to stay in places for longer periods of time than would otherwise be possible.
-As I love all animals and seem to have a wonderful rapport with them, it really is a win/win.
+I am so appreciative of being able to look after people's homes and pets in return for accommodation.
+It helped make fast tracking completing my degree a possibility in a year, which was fantastic, and in general, it's been just a wonderful way to stay in places for longer periods of time than would otherwise be possible, As I love all animals and seem to have a wonderful rapport with them, it really is a win/win :)

 In my time housesitting, I have looked after a wide variety of dogs, cats, horses, exotic birds, reptiles, a pig and chickens!
 I've helped in training a young lab, and had to give daily medication, including pills, to dogs, cats and horses.
 Some rescued animals in particular had personality issues reacting badly to other dogs and so on, which I coped with well.
-I've had to take animals occasionally to vets - one emergency, otherwise routine, fortunately all survived (most notable was a large cross breed dog suffering from paralysis in its back legs after a tick bite - my speedy intervention saved her!).
-I looked after two very sickly cats on medication twice a day, one who had cancer and was having weekly treatment for some weeks while the owners were away.
+I've had to take animals occasionally to vets - one emergency, otherwise routine, fortunately all survived (most notable was a large cross breed dog suffering from paralysis in its back legs after a tick bite - speedy intervention saved her!)
+I previously looked after two sickly cats who both take pill medication twice a day and one had to have weekly visits to the vet for cancer treatment.

 I enjoy weeding when it comes to gardens if I have the time, as I find it very relaxing.
 I am also accustomed to tending/watering veggie gardens and looking after pools.

 Because I love housesitting so much and take it very seriously, I am extremely conscientious and give above average attention to the houses, animals and gardens in my care as my numerous 5 star housesitting references concur.
-You can see some more of my references from Trusted House Sitters which is more an international housesitting site, and Aussie House Sitters in my photograph section on this site or on the sites themselves- I can provide links.
+You can see some more of my references from Trusted house sitters, which is for international housesitting, and Mind a home Australia in my photograph section on this site or on the Web sites themselves- I can provide links.

-I have had an on-going connection with Zanzibar, Tanzania, volunteering and organizing other volunteers, as well as being the co-organizer of a project to bring 40 donated computers to a village from Oman in 2010.
+I have had an ongoing connection with Zanzibar, Tanzania, volunteering and organising other volunteers, as well as being the co-organiser of a project to bring 40 donated computers to a village from Oman in 2010.
 Also see Volunteering Zanzibar Facebook which I oversee.
-You can find my resume of work and life experience on Linkedin.
+You can find my resume of work and life experience on Linked in.